-Show each message on a separate page
+Begin each message on a separate page

 If you leave this unticked the there will be no page-breaks in the document.
-If you output to HTML page breaks will now show up when viewing the file on screen but will be there if you print the file.
+If you output to HTML page breaks will not show up when viewing the file on screen but will be there if you print the file.